 With every dish beautifully plated, it’s a feast for the eyes as well.
 The food is tasty and has a very homemade feel to it.
 Dishes are not heavily seasoned (they’re proudly MSG free), and condiments are provided to allow you to adjust the taste.
 We tried the eggplant crepe which was very hearty and warm.
 The pan seared mushrooms (85,000 VND / 4 USD) were a delight to look at and devour.
 For dessert, they offer chocolate banana crepes and fruit bowls.
 They also serve a variety of smoothies, juices, coffee and tea.

 Tucked away in the rice fields of Hoi An, Nourish is a Western-run vegetarian eatery.
-Paying homage to Western vegetarian/vegan brunch places, Nourish provides fresh food that is not only pleasing to the eye but filling for the stomach.
+Paying homage to Western vegetarian/vegan brunch places, Nourish provides fresh food that is not only pleasing to the eye but filling for the stomach here in Hoi An.

-The small walkway leading to Nourish is cobbled attractively and houses a lotus pond, palm tree and colourful flowers.
-They invitingly lead you through to the eatery that is held up by yellow pillars – it makes walking into Nourish feel like a fairytale unravelling.
+The small cobbled walkway leading to Nourish houses a lotus pond, palm tree and colourful flowers.
+They invitingly lead you through to the eatery, held up by yellow pillars.
+It makes walking into Nourish feel like a fairytale unravelling.
 Besides the delicious food, the quietness of the eatery has a very local charm due to it’s tucked away location in the countryside of Hoi An.
-There’s no noise pollution from motorbikes or traffic here – the only things you’ll hear are the rustling of leaves in the wind, it’s a very relaxing atmosphere.
+There’s no noise pollution from motorbikes or traffic here.
+The only things you’ll hear are the rustling of leaves in the wind, it’s a very relaxing atmosphere.

 Hidden Hint: They have a loyalty program – after nine meals, you get the tenth for free!

 Popular dishes here are the mango chutney burger, granola heaven and scrambled tofu toast.
 Colourful dishes are plentiful at this little eatery; rainbow granola bowls, colourful burgers and purple yam fries make all the dishes here visually pleasing as well as appetizing.
 Their mango chutney burger (110k / 4.75 USD) is divine, ‘meaty’ and filling.
-They pay attention to every single ingredient that goes into the burger, going as far as dehydrating the tomatoes so the burger does not get soggy.
-They also offer a variety of juices and smoothies.
+They pay attention to every single ingredient that goes into the burger.
+Going as far as dehydrating the tomatoes so the burger does not get soggy.
+In addition, they also offer a variety of juices and smoothies.

-If you want to take a break from the traffic, motorbikes, and honking in Hoi An, this is the place to go to relax.
-Breakfast is served all day and lunch is served at 11:00 a.m.
+So, if you want to take a break from the traffic, motorbikes, and honking in Hoi An, this is the place to go to relax.
+They serve breakfast all day and lunch served at 11:00 a.m.

-When it comes to the ample amount of vegetarian options in Hoi An, this is just the tip of the iceberg, so don’t hesitate to explore all the town has to offer in cuisine.
-Don’t forget that there are also numerous fruit and juice stands, as well as plenty of fresh vegetables and fruits available at local street markets, most of which were just picked from a garden nearby right before purchase.
-Because Hoi An’s culinary identity has a fascinating history and has been influenced by many diverse cultural contributions over the years, you are guaranteed to have a unique and tasty adventure on your visit to Hoi An.
+When it comes to the ample amount of vegetarian and vegan options in Hoi An, this is just the tip of the iceberg, so don’t hesitate to explore all the town has to offer in cuisine.
+However, don’t forget there are also numerous fruit and juice stands, as well as plenty of fresh vegetables and fruits available at local street markets.
+Most were just picked from a garden nearby right before purchase.
+Hoi An’s culinary identity has a fascinating history and has been influenced by many diverse cultural contributions over the years.
+So, you are guaranteed to have a unique and tasty adventure on your visit to Hoi An.